Carbon capture and storage agreement

 ‘For us, CCS – alongside our measures for reducing CO2 emissions – is another important element in our vision of CO2-neutral concrete production by 2050.’

-HeidelbergCement are set to reduce their specific net CO2 emissions per tonne of cement by 30% compared to 1990 levels by 2030.
+HeidelbergCement are set to reduce their specific net CO2 emissions per tonne of cement by 30%, compared with 1990 levels, by 2030.

 This target has been approved by the Science Based Target initiative (SBTi) and is in line with the goals of the Paris Agreement, making HeidelbergCement the first cement company worldwide to have approved science-based CO2-reduction targets.